 In 1990 the Board obtained a legal opinion confirming that the owners of the 36 Units having fireplaces are responsible for maintaining these and the chimneys and flues associated with them.
 In 2011 it was determined that the existing flues were no longer up to Code and owners were given the option of either repairing or sealed them; after further investigation all were sealed by their owners.
-If a Unit owner wishes to reopen their flue they will require Board permission, an Agreement under section 98 of the Condominium Act and permission from owners 'vertically adjacent' to them.
+If a Unit owner wishes to reopen their flue they will require Board permission, an Agreement under Section 98 of the Condominium Act and permission from owners 'vertically adjacent' to them.
 At present (2021) no owners have attempted to re-open the flue serving their Unit.
-Should a Unit owner ever be given permission to re-open a flue in the future the owner of a Unit with a working flue will be required to submit annual WETT inspection reports to ensure it is maintained to Fire Code standards.
+Should a Unit owner ever be given permission to re-open a flue in the future, the owner of any Unit with a working flue will be required to submit annual WETT inspection reports to ensure it is maintained to Fire Code standards.

 Enforcement of Rules etc.

 Under the Condominium Act the Board must enforce the Declaration, By-Laws and Rules of our Corporation.
 Enforcement is, in general, based on owner or resident complaints or observation of behaviour (noise etc) that clearly affects other residents or the Corporation's property.
-The Board has adopted an enforcement policy, it can be downloaded from the link - Rule Enforcement - below.
+The Board has adopted an enforcement policy, it can be downloaded from the link above.